Abanesjo/vis_nav_player/README.md

 # Visual Navigation Game (Example Player Code)

-This is the course project platform for NYU ROB-GY 6203 Robot Perception.
+This is my solution for the ROB-UY 3023 Robot Vision Class Project
-For more information, please reach out to AI4CE lab (cfeng at nyu dot edu).

 # Instructions for Players
 1. Install